 Are you excited for your turf to hit the surf?
 Brining is a simple and effective way to add moisture and flavor to your meat that everyone should try.

-If you weren’t sure what the technique was all about before reading this article, we hope you’re feeling better informed and ready to bath your bird, or send your steak for a swim.
+If you weren’t sure what the technique was all about before reading this article, we hope you’re feeling better informed and ready to bathe your bird, or send your steak for a swim.

 If you’ve got anything you want to tell or share with us, we encourage you to do so in the comments below.
 The river of communication flows in both directions, friends!

 Great article but when you pen down next time let the readers know what gallon are you talking here U.S gallon or U.K gallon, What is a cup or water.
 236ml or 284ml .
 With advent of internet your writeup is read worldwide not just Europe or U.S.

 Hi, Palash.
 That’s a fair comment.
 I’ll make sure to specify in future, and current articles will begin to be updated in a couple of weeks time.
 For now, the above is U.S. measurements.